Shielding of external magnetic field by dynamic nuclear polarization in (In,Ga)As quantum dots: Introduction

 In the present paper, we demonstrate the experimental implementation of a protocol for achieving high nuclear polarization in an inhomogeneous ensemble of QDs subject to a transverse magnetic field.
 Advancing the methods demonstrated on single QDs~\cite{Latta2009,VinkNatPhys09} and analyzed in Refs.~\cite{Carter,Korenev2011}, we exploit electron spin magnetic resonance due to locking by nuclear polarization, based on highly repetitive pulsed laser excitation that reduces the nuclear spin fluctuations.
-After locking the whole QD ensemble to single frequency precession about the magnetic field~\cite{Evers2020}, we sweep the external magnetic field and drag the precession away from the precession frequency corresponding to the momentary field.
-During this sweep a high nuclear polarization develops, leading to a strong diamagnetic response by shielding partly the external magnetic field acting on the confined electrons.
-During the sweep, we pick up all magnetic resonance modes in the precession spectrum between the start and end fields.
+After locking the whole QD ensemble to single frequency precession about the magnetic field~\cite{Evers2021}, we sweep the external magnetic field and drag the precession away from the precession frequency corresponding to the momentary field.
+During this sweep a high nuclear polarization develops, leading to a strong diamagnetic response by shielding partly the Zeeman interaction with the external magnetic field for the confined electrons.
+Simultaneously, we pick up all magnetic resonance modes in the precession spectrum between the start and end fields.